 Joseph Bell (engineer)

-Joseph Bell (12 May 1861 – 15 April 1912) was a British engineer who served as first Chief Engineer of Olympic, and subsequently RMS Titanic; he died in Titanic's sinking.
+Joseph Bell (4 May 1861 – 15 April 1912) was a British engineer who served as chief engineer of the RMS Titanic during the ship's ill-fated maiden voyage.
+All the engineers died in the sinking; his body, if recovered, has never been identified.

-Joseph Bell was the first son of John Bell Sr. and Margaret Watson, both agricultural entrepreneurs.
-He grew up in Farlam, a small village in the Rural District of Brampton, in the county of Cumberland; he had three siblings: Jane (1864), Richard (1865) and John Jr. (1868).
-His mother Margaret died shortly after giving birth to her last child.
+Joseph Bell was born in May 1861 in Farlam, Cumberland.
+He was the first son of John Bell Sr. and Margaret Watson, both agricultural entrepreneurs.
+He had three siblings: Jane (born 1864), Richard (1865) and John Jr. (1868).
+His mother, Margaret, died shortly after giving birth to her last child.

-In 1885, Bell was hired by the White Star Line and worked on many ships that traded with New Zealand and the United States.
-In 1891 he was promoted to chief mechanical engineer.
+In 1885, Bell was hired by the White Star Line and worked in the engineering department of many ships carrying cargo and passengers to New Zealand and the United States.
+In 1889, he was appointed 3rd engineer of RMS Teutonic.
+The next year, he was appointed 2nd engineer of RMS Majestic.
+The year after that, he was promoted once again to chief mechanical engineer of SS Coptic.

 See all